 What kind of engagement with media have you had in the past 7 years?

-“In 2015, I published five op eds, three in print media and two online, and did two radio interviews.
-The idea of going to the media would never have occurred to me without the Informed Opinions training.
-Now, I understand the importance of media engagement and have the skills to act.”
+Eva Pomeroy published five op eds in 2015, three in print media and two online, and did two radio interviews.
+She says the idea of going to the media would never have occurred to her, but she now appreciates the impact she’s able to have addressing issues she knows and cares about.

 We also asked what kind of feedback or sense of impact women had experienced as a result of their increased profile.
 Here’s what they said: